maluyckx/Network_Attacks/report.md

 ## Requirements for the project

-Before doing anything, you should do a `pip install -r requirements.txt`
+Before doing anything, you should do a `pip3 install -r requirements.txt`

 ## Firewall rules for basic enterprise network protection